yiziz/docs/docs/guide/front-end/static-assets/index.md

 ```

 ::: warning Why does 'publicPath' use different paths?
 As mentioned, Vite will serve assets from `/`.
-The import rewriter will use the path you provide to ensure assets from served from the correct location.
+The import rewriter will use the path you provide to ensure assets are served from the correct location.
 :::

 ### Properties